maetyu-d/fabric/README.md

 ## Module Families

-The language becomes much clearer if each module belongs to a family with a musical purpose.
+Each module belongs to a family with a musical purpose.

 ## 1. `input`